ttadano/alamode/docs/source/tutorial_pages/bto_ifc.rst

 We use the *ab initio* molecular dynamics (AIMD) calculations to generate the supercells with random displacements.

 The example VASP inputs are provided in **example/BaTiO3/reference/1_vasp_md**.
-In this tutorial, we assume that we have already performed the AIMD calculation and obtained :red:`vasprun.xml`.
+Prepare the :red:`POTCAR` file by yourself and run the AIMD calculation to obtain :red:`vasprun.xml`.

 Next, we generate the supercells with random atomic displacements from the AIMD trajectory.
 First, we move to the **1_configurations** directory and copy :red:`vasprun.xml`

 .. code-block:: bash